This grant enables institutions to receive professional advice from an expert in their field.

 Applications for our Expert Visits are open throughout the year.
 Please refer to our Important dates page for submission and decision dates.

-Before beginning your application, please read the information below or download it as a PDF.
+Before beginning your application, please read the Application Guidance below or download it as a PDF.

 Grants up to £2000 will be awarded to cover the expert’s fee (up to £1000) and the travel expenses (up to £1000 against receipts).